-The average journey time between Hamburg Hbf and Copenhagen is 5 hours and 33 minutes and the fastest journey time is 4 hours and 58 minutes.
-On an average weekday, there are 12 trains per day travelling from Hamburg Hbf to Copenhagen.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Hamburg Hbf and Copenhagen is 5 hours and 29 minutes, with around 9 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Hamburg Hbf to Copenhagen without having to change trains.
 There are 3 direct trains from Hamburg Hbf to Copenhagen.
 Though there may be fewer direct services available depending on your exact departure date.